 With all the things going on when your baby finally arrives home, it is important not to forget about your dog in the baby bustle.
 Continue with your obedience exercises, and further incorporate them into your new routines.
 This will allow your dog to remain close to you and reduce his stress level.
-Have your dog remain in a boundary stay on a dog bed close to you while you feed or change your baby.
-You may even consider keeping another dog bed to be used as a boundary stay place in your baby's room if you will spend a lot of time there so your dog can stay close to you.
-You can give your dog interactive chew toys like the Everlasting Treat Ball to keep him happily occupied while in the boundary stay, and make it a pleasant place to be.
+Have your dog remain on a boundary stay close to you while you feed or change your baby.
+You may even consider keeping another place bed in your baby's room if you will spend a lot of time there so your dog can stay close to you.
+(Refer to Starmark's Behavior Solutions: Place for more information on teaching your dog about the Place or Boundary Stay.)
 If you take your baby for a walk through the neighborhood or in a park, take your dog with you.
 Be sure to always reward your dog for his calm and quiet behavior around your baby.
 To do so will help keep all experiences your dog has with or around your baby positive.
-Even though you are busy, allow time to spend just with your dog, whether it is playing his favorite game or a training session.
+Even though you are busy, also allow time to spend just with your dog, whether it is playing his favorite game or a training session.